By Molly Taylor

 In 2020, it is predicted 19,998 women and 170 men would be diagnosed with the life-changing disease.

-Since establishing her business Bare Necessities Lingerie over 30 years ago, Ms Tufnell has become a passionate spokesperson for breast cancer and all relevant topics.
+Since establishing her business Bare Necessities Lingerie over 30 years ago, Ms Tuffnell has become a passionate spokesperson for breast cancer and all relevant topics.

-Although she believed it was great there was a time dedicated to heightened awareness raising, Ms Tufnell said breast cancer did not discriminate and could strike at any time of the year.
+Although she believed it was great there was a time dedicated to heightened awareness raising, Ms Tuffnell said breast cancer did not discriminate and could strike at any time of the year.

 “Breast cancer does not unfortunately target just October,” she said.